Diagrammatics for Coxeter groups and their braid groups: Introduction and preliminaries

 Observe that any invertible functor $F \in \Aut(\CC)$ is both left and right adjoint to its inverse functor $F^{-1}$.
 Adjunction is a structure, not a property, and a \emph{biadjunction} is a choice of both a left and right adjunction between $F$ and $F^{-1}$.
 Having chosen inverse isomorphisms $F_s F_s^{-1} \tofrom \1$, there is a unique choice for the isomorphisms $F_s^{-1} F_s \tofrom \1$ such that the isomorphisms also provide (the units and counits of) a biadjunction.
 Biadjunctions occur more generally than between inverse functors, but this will suffice for our purposes.

 \emph{Cyclicity} is a property of a general morphism (i.e. natural transformation) between compositions of functors equipped with biadjunctions, stating that this morphism is somehow compatible with the right versus the left adjunction.
 An explicit statement of this compatibility can be found (in diagrammatic language) later in this paper.
 Identity morphisms are axiomatically cyclic, but general morphisms need not be cyclic.

-However, if the passage from $F$ to $F^{-1}$ is realized by twisting with some contravariant duality on $\CC$ itself, then every morphism is cyclic.
+In a monoidal category (like $\Aut(\CC)$), the biadjoint of an object, if it exists, is well-defined up to unique isomorphism, but nonetheless this assignment of a biadjoint to each object need not be functorial.
+In a \emph{pivotal} category, there exists a duality functor $\DM$ sending each object to a biadjoint, and equipped with a natural isomorphism $\phi \co \1 \to \DM^2$.
+One can always adjust the functor $\DM$ up to isomorphism to guarantee that $\DM^2$ and $\1$ agree on objects, but it need not be the case that $\phi$ is the identity map.
+If $\phi$ is the identity map, the category is \emph{strictly pivotal}.
+Equivalently, every morphism is cyclic, so the category is also called \emph{cyclic biadjoint}.
 This happens frequently in geometric and algebraic examples of group actions.
 It also happens in fundamental 2-groupoids, the topological framework of this paper. \end{remark}

 \begin{remark} Note that a functor $\Omega \PC \to \Aut(\CC)$ is not quite as general as a weak group action defined by generators and relations, because there need not exist relation symbols which are cyclic.
 Any weak action which can be extended to a strict action will certainly satisfy cyclicity. \end{remark}